stoeps13/connections-doc/source/admin/install/upgrade_considerations.md

 Connections 8 defines OpenSearch 1.3.0 as the default backend for Orient Me, search and Metrics – this is what we'll deploy and configure in our installation scenario.
 Previous Connections releases used an older Elasticsearch 7 version, which is no longer needed.

+!!! note
-**Note:** In case you already have Metrics deployed and its data collected, and you do not want to start Metrics from scratch, you will have to migrate these data into the new release.
+    In case you already have Metrics deployed and its data collected, and you do not want to start Metrics from scratch, you will have to migrate these data into the new release.
 [Steps to install or upgrade to Component Pack 8](cp_install_services_tasks.md) covers both scenarios.

 **Parent topic:**[Installation and upgrade](../install/cp_install_upgrade_container.md)